Please go to WeylinMarsh.com to view our Puppies.

 Until your puppy is house trained try to keep him/her to areas of your home that are easy to clean if there is an accident.
 If you have area rugs roll them up until your puppy is trained.
 Carpet is very absorbent and puppies like it because if they pee they don’t get their feet wet.
 However it’s much more difficult to clean a rug or carpet so remove the temptation if you can or avoid those areas unless you’re watching your puppy constantly.

 If he is nipping at your toes or fingers make a LOUD noise like he’s hurting you a lot even if it doesn’t hurt.
 This will let him know that he’s doing something that hurts you.
 Use a very stern deep voice to say ‘NO’ to scold him.
-It is important that your puppy learns that biting is bad.
-Remember that you are bigger than your puppy.
-It is easy for you to not allow the puppy to bite you.
+If he keeps it up then give him a time out.
+1 minute in the bathroom with the lights off is sufficient.
+He’ll learn that when he does something bad he gets put in the dark place and associates that action with that punishment.
+Dogs are social animals and being secluded for 1 minute away from you in a dark room seems like an eternity to them which makes it effective.

 When the puppy is with its mother and if the puppy bit its mother, its mother bites it.
 Puppy learns very quickly that biting hurts and is bad and does not do it any more.